opeeyum/CS_Subjects/GT/Graph_theory.md

   Two or more edges having same end points are termed as Parallel edges.

 - ### Types of Graphs with Respect to Loops and Multi Edges
+  - #### Pseudo Graph
+    Graphs having both parallel-edges and loops.

   - #### Multi Graphs
-    Graphs having parallel-edges and loops.
+    Graphs having parallel-edges and no loops.

   - #### Simple Graph(s)
     Graph having neither loops nor parallel-edge(s).